The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Victoria, AU

 East Melbourne, VIC, AU

-Laura Power practices in East Melbourne, Australia.
+Laura Power practices practicing medicine in East Melbourne, Australia.
 Ms. Power is rated as a Distinguished expert by MediFind in the treatment of Acute Cerebellar Ataxia.
-Her top areas of expertise are Acute Cerebellar Ataxia, Benign Paroxysmal Positional Vertigo, Drug Induced Dyskinesia, Vertigo, and Posterior Fossa Decompression.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Acute Cerebellar Ataxia, Benign Paroxysmal Positional Vertigo, Drug Induced Dyskinesia, Vertigo, and Posterior Fossa Decompression.

 Distinguished in Acute Cerebellar Ataxia